The Fastest Way to Cook Corn

 Pictured recipe: Garlic Butter Campfire Corn

 Cooking corn in the microwave eliminates pre-shucking since it's cooked right in the husk.
-And once it's done, the husk and silk slip right off-like magic-making it by far the fastest (and least messy!) way to cook corn.
-Here's how you do it, plus two more great ways to perfectly cook corn on the cob.
+And once it's done, the husk and silk slip right off—like magic—making it by far the fastest (and least messy!) way to cook corn.
+Here's how you microwave corn on the cob, plus two more great ways to perfectly cook corn on the cob.

 Related: Healthy Corn Recipes

 Place corn one at a time (in the husk, untrimmed) in a microwave-safe dish.
 Microwave on High for 5 minutes.
 Use a towel or wear gloves to transfer the corn to a cutting board.
 Use a sharp knife to cut off the stem end, including the first row of kernels.
 Make sure you cut all the way through the husk.
 Using a towel (or wearing gloves), grasp the ear of corn from the top end and shake the ear.
 The cooked corn will slip right out of the husk, completely free of silks.

 Lightly brush husked corn with olive oil.
 Place on a grill preheated to medium-high and grill, turning occasionally, until the kernels are lightly browned and charred in spots, 6 to 10 minutes.
 Keep in mind that smaller kernels cook more quickly.